a-doyle/COMP30050/README.md

 **These classes was not integrated as well as we did not have enough time**

 9. NOCList: Simple NOCList reader done but is not integrated into our project
-10. UI: We attempted to move the UI logic to a seperate class